Agathe Saulmann

-Agathe Saulmann (born February 8, 1898 in Berlin as Ida Agathe Breslauer; died June 18, 1951 in Baden-Baden) and Ernst Saulmann (born May 26, 1881; died April 1946 in Paris) were a German-Jewish collector couple.
-They were victims of persecution under the Nazis.
+Agathe Saulmann (February 8, 1898, in Berlin as Ida Agathe Breslauer – June 18, 1951, in Baden-Baden) was a German-Jewish art collector.
+She and her husband Ernst Saulmann (May 26, 1881 – April 1946 in Paris) were victims of persecution under the Nazis.

 Life

 Early years

 Ida Agathe Breslauer was born in Berlin as the eldest daughter of the architect Alfred Breslauer.
 Her sister was the photographer Marianne Breslauer.
-At the age of seventeen, she married Hendrik Jan de Marez Oyens, a classical philologist from Amsterdam, in Berlin-Dahlem.
+At the age of seventeen, she married Hendrik Jan de Marez Oijens, a Dutch classical philologist, in Berlin-Dahlem.
 Their daughter Alma Carolina Frederica, called Nina, was born in The Hague in 1916.
-Breslauser soon separated from de Marez Oyen, began working in Berlin, and raised her daughter alone.
+Breslauer soon separated from De Marez Oijens, began working in Berlin, and raised her daughter alone.
 In 1926, she married textile merchant and factory owner Ernst Saulmann and moved with him to Baden-Württemberg.
-Ten-year-old Nina de Marez Oyens grew up partly with her father in the Netherlands.
+Ten-year-old Nina de Marez Oijens grew up partly with her father in the Netherlands.
 In her autobiography Bilder meines Lebens (Pictures of My Life), Marianne Breslauer wrote of Saulmann that he was "an extraordinarily cultivated, successful man" who also possessed "a great sense of wit and comedy."
 Her sister characterized her as a "highly ornamental and distinguished being“.

 Ernst Saulmann was the managing partner of the Eningen Mechanical Cotton Weaving Mill, which his father, Franz Saulmann, had founded as a limited liability company with Richard Einstein and Otto Massenbach in 1895 and which was the livelihood for a large part of the working families in the community of Eningen unter Achalm until the 1930s.
-In 1927, Agathe and Ernst Saulmann acquired from Louis Laiblin the "Erlenhof" estate on the outskirts of Pfullingen, which had previously served as an artists' colony and had been designed and built by the architect Theodor Fischer in 1904..
+In 1927, Agathe and Ernst Saulmann acquired from Louis Laiblin the "Erlenhof" estate on the outskirts of Pfullingen, which had previously served as an artists' colony and had been designed and built by the architect Theodor Fischer in 1904.
 They gradually furnished it with late Gothic sculptures, Renaissance paintings, 18th-century furniture, historic majolica vessels and other handicraft pieces.

 Agathe Saulmann was one of the few female pilots in the Weimar Republic.
 She obtained her sport pilot's license in 1931 and owned a Klemm light aircraft.
 She had a private takeoff and landing field built next to her home.
 Flying was considered an extravagant hobby for a woman and in the rural environment she also attracted attention with her appearance: she liked to wear pants and smoke a pipe.
 In 1932, she planned a flight to Constantinople; an airplane accident thwarted her plans..

 At the beginning of the 1930s, Saulmann's company ran into difficulties due to the recession caused by the Great Depression.